Process theory

-A process theory is a system of ideas that explains how an entity changes and develops.
+A process theory is a system of ideas which explains how an entity changes and develops.
 Process theories are often contrasted with variance theories, that is, systems of ideas that explain the variance in a dependent variable based on one or more independent variables.
 While process theories focus on how something happens, variance theories focus on why something happens.
 Examples of process theories include evolution by natural selection, continental drift and the nitrogen cycle.

 Process theory archetypes

 Process theories come in four common archetypes.
 Evolutionary process theories explain change in a population through variation, selection and retention—much like biological evolution.
-In a dialectic process theory, “stability and change are explained by reference to the balance of power between opposing entities” (p.
+In a dialectic process theory, "stability and change are explained by reference to the balance of power between opposing entities" (p.
 517).
-In a teleological process theory, an agent “constructs an envisioned end state, takes action to reach it and monitors the progress” (p.
+In a teleological process theory, an agent "constructs an envisioned end state, takes action to reach it and monitors the progress" (p.
 518).
-In a lifecycle process theory, “the trajectory to the final end state is prefigured and requires a particular historical sequence of events” (p.
+In a lifecycle process theory, "the trajectory to the final end state is prefigured and requires a particular historical sequence of events" (p.
 515); that is, change always conforms to the same series of activities, stages, phases, like a caterpillar transforming into a butterfly.